 - Once again, using the keyboard shortcut Shift + Cmd + G, go to the folder and this time type /Library/Cache (instead of ~/Library/Cache).
 Repeat all the steps above to remove cache files and folders.

 *The first time the system will load a little longer than usual.
 It`s normal.

 Way 2.
-Clearing the cache with Find Files app
+Clearing the cache with Show Hidden Files app

 Most Mac users find it a little complicated to delete cache files manually.
 There is another much easier and quicker way to delete cache files.
 Use the free application Find Files.
 Find Files is a super easy and efficient tool to search folders and different system files, no matter if they are hidden or not.

 - Launch Find Files.
 A free download is available in Appstore.

 - Click Find Files icon in a Menu Bar and type whatever you search for.
 For example, `Safari`.